GitHubLuCheng/UCD/README.md

 # UCD - Unsupervised Cyberbullying Detection

-Implementation of <ins>U</ins>nsupervised <ins>C</ins>yberbullying <ins>D</ins>etection via a Time-Informed Gaussian Mixture Model (UCD) [1].
+Implementation of <ins>U</ins>nsupervised <ins>C</ins>yberbullying <ins>D</ins>etection via Time-Informed Gaussian Mixture Model (UCD) [1].

 The UCD framework consists of two major components:
-(1) a representation learning network that leverages HAN and GAE to obtain multi-modal representations, and (2) a multi-task learning network that jointly optimizes a GMM-based energy estimation task to detect cyberbullying instances and a temporal prediction task to further refine the session representations with temporal characterizations.
+(1) a representation learning network that leverages HAN and GAE to obtain multi-modal representations, and (2) a multi-task learning network that jointly optimizes a GMM-based energy estimation task to predict cyberbullying instances and a temporal prediction task to further refine the session representations with the comment inter-arrival times.

 ![Temporally tweet counts and sampling rates](UCD_framework.png)